Robinhood Financial Advisor Services Review 2023

 - Have a legal U.S. residential address within the 50 states or Puerto Rico (they may make exceptions for active U.S. military personnel stationed abroad)

 - Be a U.S. citizen, U.S. permanent resident, or have a valid U.S. visa

 You submit your application in your Robinhood mobile app or on the site and receive an email within one business day approving you or requesting additional information.
 You may be asked to upload a document to prove your identity.
-You'll get your free share of stock, which could be a low-priced stock or a share in Apple or Visa -- that's the luck of the draw.
+You’ll get your free share of stock, which could be a stock that’s not worth much or a share in Apple or Visa — that’s the luck of the draw.